TedHusted/awake/awake.md/awake.md

 	Liam says, “Which is where we come in.”

 	“Yeah.
 Each agency prepares a data set before the meeting.
 Then we submit them at the meeting all at once.
 After a moment, we review the initial presentation with the other trainers.
 When it’s all good, the brief goes to the directors of the four key agencies for senior review.
 With their approval, it goes to the Director of National Intelligence.
-Then to POTUS.”
+Then to the president.”

 	Liam nods.
 He adds, “Which is why our data scientists works the ‘C’ shift.
 We need our data set ready by zero five hundred hours.”

-	“Yeah, POTUS expects the brief to be ready by seven hundred, eight hundred at the latest.”
+	“Yeah, the president expects the brief to be ready by seven hundred, eight hundred at the latest.”

 	Liam muses, “It seems to me that the brief is a perfect expression of Conway’s Law: